Pass index of the Northern Drakensberg in KwaZulu-Natal.

 7. The difficulty grading system is developed and maintained by Stijn Laenen, Jonathan Newman and Tony Marshall on a voluntary basis.
 Effort is made to maintain accuracy and eliminate bias but readers are reminded that any sort of grading system is subject to interpretation and opinion.
 One person's experience on a pass will differ from another due to a variety of reasons.
 The ratings are a comparison of Berg passes relative to each other - always bear in mind that all Berg passes should be considered challenging hikes in a mountainous environment.
 A good level of fitness, resilliance and competency is required for any Berg pass.
 While aimed at being a useful guide, remember that the authors cannot be held responsible for the way this information is used, nor for any adverse outcomes resulting from decisions which were made using this information.

 8. Keywords are used to convey important ascepts about each pass in a succinct manner.
-They help paint a picture of what a pass may be like with the limitation that they may not always present the entire picture.
-This feature is in a beta phase.
+They help paint a picture of what a pass may be like with the limitation that they may not always convey the entire picture.
+This feature is in a beta phase and is subject to frequent updates and corrections.

 9. "Locals" here refers to other people who make use of these passes apart from hikers.
 They may be from South Africa or Lesotho and can include smugglers, rustlers, herdsmen, traders and migrant workers.
 The knowledge of which passes are used by them, and to what extent, helps create a realistic picture for hikers to know what to expect when exploring these mountains.
 This is particularly relevant for helping hikers make informed decisions to reduce their risk to crime.
 For example it is generally a good precaution to try not overnight directly on busy trails as much as possible.
 However, just because a pass is used heavily by locals does not necessarily mean that incidents are taking place there.
 The security-related discussions on our forum keep track of the "where", "what" and "why" of these incidents.
 Vertical Endeavour seeks to portray an accurate and honest picture of what is going on in the Berg - not to frighten people away but rather to help them make good decisions to reduce the risk of problems.

 10. This page is always being updated, edited and improved as more or better information becomes available.
-Those who have contributed to the maintenance of this information include Chris Sommer, Merv Gavin and Andrew Porter.
+Those who have contributed to the maintenance of this information include Chris Sommer, Merv Gavin, Andrew Porter and Tony Marshall.